Erythromycin for bacterial infections

 - If your child is sick more than 30 minutes after having a dose of Erythromycin, do not give them another dose.
 Wait until the next normal dose.

 If your child is sick again, seek advice from your family doctor, nurse, pharmacist, or hospital.
 They will decide what to do based on your child’s condition and the specific medicine involved.

 - If you miss a dose, wait until the next normal dose.
 Do not give the missed dose.

 - If you forget to give the dose before your child has eaten, but remember during the meal, give them the dose straight after finishing the meal.

 Never give a double dose of Erythromycin.

 What if I give too much?

-If you think you may have given your child too much, contact your doctor or local NHS services (111 in England and Scotland; 0845 4647 in Wales).
-Have the medicine container or packagaing with you if you telephone for advice.
+You are unlikely to cause harm if you give an extra dose of Erythromycin by mistake.
+If you are concerned that you may have given too much, contact your doctor or local NHS services (details at end of leaflet).
+Have the medicine or packaging with you if you telephone for advice.

 Other side-effects you need to know about